MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adcsadministration/Confirm-CAAttestationIdentityKeyInfo.md

 True
 ```

-This command checks whether the certificate Contoso87.cer connects, by using a certificate chain, to a trusted anchor.
+This command checks whether the certificate `Contoso87.cer` connects, by using a certificate chain, to a trusted anchor.
-This example returns a value of $True.
+This example returns a value of `$True`.

 ### Example 2: Check a key
 ```